ransome1/sleek/README.md

   - Italian
   - Spanish
   - French
-  - Simplified Chinese
+  - Simplified Chinese (简体中文)
 * sleek can be minimized to tray
 * Tabindex available
 * Existing todos can be used as templates for new ones
-* <a href="https://github.com/ransome1/sleek/wiki/Keyboard-shortcuts">Keyboard shortcuts</a> following todotxt.net
+* <a href="https://github.com/ransome1/sleek/wiki/Keyboard-shortcuts">Keyboard shortcuts following todotxt.net</a>

 ### Used libraries
 - Electron: https://github.com/electron/electron